mifrandir/csv-split/README.md

 Simply run the executable with the desired inputs and flags.
 Then it will create a set of files of the form `<NEW_FILE><INDEX>.csv` that contain the rows of the original file in the range `[INDEX+2,INDEX+2+COUNT)` where line `1` is the input header.

+The program processes the input line by line using `getline`, which is provided by GCC.
+Therefore

+1. the memory usage is only affected by the line length and desired split length and
+2. the time complexity is approximately `O(L*I*E)` where `L` is the number of lines in the input, `I` is the number of columns in the input and `E` is the number of columns to be excluded.

 ## Installation